Friendly-Neighbourhood-Insomniac/CIE-Courses/AS_Physics_Y12/02_Measurement_Techniques_and_Instrumentation.md

-# Measurement Techniques And Instrumentation
+# Measurement Techniques and Instrumentation

 ## Learning Objectives
 - Explain the fundamental ideas behind Measurement Techniques And Instrumentation as set out in the CIE syllabus.